akeb0shi/lxl-Learning-Leadership-Assessment/README.md

 - Add new partnership sites in the About You section

 ## Video guide: https://youtu.be/BDVMwhgjRn0
-The video guide was made following this written guide
+The video guide was made following this written guide in-order.
+If you are confused in any part of the written description, please refer to the timestamp in the header and go there on the video.

 ---